Order-One Rolling Shutter Cameras: The image of a line

 \rs cameras view 3D points exactly once.
-So when they take an image of a 3D line, the image is an irreducible curve.
+So their image of a 3D line is an irreducible curve.
 However, that curve is typically not a line.
 The degree of that image curve is the degree of the picture-taking map $\Phi$~in~\eqref{eq:PhiMap}.

-\begin{theorem} The degree of $\Phi$ for a general \rs camera in the parameter spaces described above is
+\begin{theorem} The degree of $\Phi$ for a general \rs camera in the parameter spaces described above is\\ \begingroup